-Getting started with NPS Surveys on your website and need some ideas or a template?
-These types of surveys are a fantastic way to use customer ratings to easily see how your business is doing.
+Adding an NPS survey to your website?
+Net Promoter Score surveys are a fantastic way to use customer ratings to see how if your business is meeting their expectations.

 In this post, we’ve listed some great NPS Survey question examples and templates.